kfranzen/Skooply/skoopserver.md

 * /get - Returns a json array of any skoops matching the specified criteria.
 When called with no parameters all skoops are returned.

 	####Parameters:
-	* Any skoop attribute with a value
+	* skoop.attribute = value

 		Attributes specified directly will do an exact match search

-	* criteria - An object specifying a search criteria
+	* criteria = An object specifying a search criteria

 		criteria {

 			field: The name of the skoop attribute to search
 			fields: An array of skoop attributes to search.
 			op: Specifies the operation.
-Values=(contains, not contains, exists, not exists, ne, gt, lt, gte, lte)
+Values=(like, contains, not contains, exists, not exists, ne, gt, lt, gte, lte)
 			values: An array of one or more values.
 		}

 		A criteria object may only contain one field or fields attribute.

+		When using "op":"like" the search performs a regex search of the form '/^value/'.
+Like only allows one value.

+		#####Extended fields

+		The value of criteria.field can be set to "text".
+When "text" is specified all text fields will be searched for the specified text values.

-	* conjunction: "and", "or"
+	* conjunction = "and", "or"

 		If not specified defaults to "and"

+	* sort = skoop.attribute

+	* limit = number of skoops to return

 	####Examples: